-Curious about low-calorie sweeteners?
+Curious about monk fruit?
 You’re not alone.
-Conflicting information about low-calorie sweeteners seems to be reaching new heights, so we’ve searched high and low for the facts.
-Here’s the low-down on monk fruit.
+Conflicting information about low- and no-calorie sweeteners seems to be reaching new heights, so we’ve searched high and low for the facts.
+Here’s the lowdown on monk fruit sweeteners.

 What is monk fruit?

 Monk fruit, also known as luo han guo or Swingle fruit, is a small round fruit that is native to southern China.
 It has been used for centuries in Eastern medicine as both a cold remedy and a digestive aid.

 More recently, extracts from monk fruit have been used to provide calorie-free sweetness in reduced-calorie foods and beverages.
 Monk fruit extracts are also used in some brands of tabletop sweeteners, such as Monk Fruit In The Raw®, Lakanto®, SPLENDA® Naturals Monk Fruit Sweetener, SweetLeaf®, Wholesome®, and Whole Earth®.